 7 signs that you are experiencing the fear of losing someone

 Worried if you have unhealthy thoughts about the fear of losing a loved one?

 Here are the signs to watch out for when experiencing the phobia of losing someone you love.

-1. You become preoccupied with thoughts of losing the love of your life
+1. You become preoccupied with thoughts of losing them

 This is usually the start of having unhealthy thoughts of losing the people you love.
 While it’s normal to think about this once in a while, it becomes unhealthy when, upon waking up, you already imagine situations where you might lose the people you love.

 You begin your day, and you notice that you start to associate the fear of losing someone with everything around you.

 You watch the news, and you put yourself in that situation.
 You hear that something terrible has happened to your friend, and you begin associating this same event with yourself.

 These thoughts may start as minor details, but you will become occupied with these intrusions over time.

 2. You tend to become overprotective